Perly Consulting │ Beck Eco

 Leading EdgeJan-2020 → present

-— NSW legislation (April 2026) explicitly extends employer safety responsibility to AI, algorithmic management, and automated monitoring systems; formalizes legal duty framework for workplace safety video analytics deployments.
+— NSW legislation (Feb 2026) extends employer WHS duty to AI, algorithmic management, and automated monitoring; establishes formal legal framework for workplace safety video analytics deployments.

 HISTORY